vgurianov/srt/README.md

 - Bug fixes
 - Documentation improvements
-- Extensions to the algorithm
+- Extensions to the experiments

 If you encounter a problem using pymms, or have an idea for an extension, feel free to raise an issue.